wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/4-development-lifecycle-strategy.md

 Power BI's deployment pipeline is a feature that manages content in dashboards, reports, and datasets between different environments in the development lifecycle.
 Here, you can develop and test Power BI content in one centralized location and streamline the process before deploying the final content to your end users.
 This is a Power BI Premium feature and requires you to be a Capacity admin.
 There are several advantages to using the deployment pipeline:

--   Increased productivity: Through this feature you can reuse previous deployment pipelines ensuring that efforts aren't duplicated.
+-   Increased productivity: Through this feature, you can reuse previous deployment pipelines ensuring that efforts aren't duplicated.

 -   Faster delivery of content: report development becomes more streamlined, meaning that it takes less time to get to production.